leafoflegend/beaver/README.md

 - `test`: Run all test files ending with `.spec.js`.
 - `test:watch`: Run all test files and monitor for changes.
-- `start`: Open your work in the browser, hot reload, have fun.
+- `start:client`: Open your work in the browser, hot reload, have fun.
 Ideal for development.
+- `start:server`: Start running the server in development mode.
 - `build`: Build your code for production (e.g. deployment).
 - `build:watch`: Build your code and watch it in development mode.
 Must open the `index.html` file yourself in `/dist`.
 Useful if `webpack-dev-server` gives you problems.
 - `lint`: Tells you all the problems with your codes style.